 The northern trailhead starts at the end of Mangorei road.
 A 25-minute drive from New Plymouth.
 The eastern trailhead is located at the Egmont Visitor Centre a 35-minute drive from New Plymouth.
 The trail can be walked in either direction.

 As of February 2018, the crossing has been diverted due to a landslide but a route via the Pouakai Tarns is still possible.

 2. The Tongariro Crossing

 The more favoured direction is from north to south but I have done the relocation from south to north and found it excellent.
-In the summer it’s a busy hike with people breathing down your neck most of the route and in my experience there’s much better and quieter hikes on this list.
-Saying that, it’s still beautiful.
+In the summer it’s a busy hike with people breathing down your neck most of the route and in my experience, there are much better and quieter hikes on this list.
+Saying that it’s still beautiful.

 If you want to get away from the crowds, consider doing the complete 44km Tongariro Northern Circuit.

 The northern trailhead is near lake Rotoaira and the southeastern is in the Mangatepopo Valley.
 Make sure to arrange the transport to the start of the crossing and once you finish so you don’t get stranded at either end.

 3. Mount Maunganui Summit

 - Duration: 1-2 hours